serdeliuk/VirtualBiosMod/README.md

 Put the new entry as first boot and the second boot put OS which want to boot after exit from VirtualBiosMod.efi app Please refer to [Wiki](https://github.com/serdeliuk/VirtualBiosMod/wiki) for more details

-This version modify your bios cmos settings, you can change bios lock and / or disable nvidia video card.
+This version modify your bios CMOS settings, you can change bios lock and / or disable nvidia video card.

 Use this thread for comments [Virtual Bios Mod without flashing](https://www.tonymacx86.com/threads/guide-virtual-bios-mod-without-flash.300335//)
 <br><br>